Backbone scaling limits for random walks on random critical trees: Statement of Results

 for all $A$ Borelian of $D(\R_+)$ endowed with the uniform convergence, where $D(\R_+)$ denotes the space of c\`{a}dl\`{a}g paths.
 The first main theorem of this article is the following: \begin{theorem} There exists a random process $(Z^{\IIC}_t)_{t\geq0}$ such that in $\Pb$-distribution, and the convergence takes place in the space $D(\R_+)$ endowed with the topology of uniform convergence. \end{theorem}

-\begin{remark} We believe that this result should hold for critical Galton-Watson trees under some moment condition (finite exponential moments would be sufficient).
+\begin{remark} We believe that this result should hold for critical Galton-Watson trees under some moment condition (finite, positive variance).
 We restrict ourselves to the case of a binary tree for simplicity and readability. \end{remark}

 We remark here that the process $Z^{\IIC}$ belongs to a class of processes introduced in \cite{rtrw} called \emph{Spatially Subordinated Brownian motions} (SSBM) and which are obtained as highly non-trivial time changes of a Brownian motion.
 Now we prepare the ground for a detailed description of $Z^{\IIC}$.
 Let $(\bar{x}_i,\bar{y}_i)_{i\in\N}$ be an inhomogeneous Poisson point process on $\R\times \R_+$ with intensity measure $\frac{1}{2}\pi^{-1/2}y^{-3/2}dxdy$.
 Define a random measure $\mu_{\IIC}$ as